HowToDoInJava

 Wed May 24 13:05:25 IST 2017

-Sometimes you may have requirement where you only want to perform any specific validation, or run some business rules on deserialized object – without affecting default java serialization mechanism.
-This is also possible when you decide to use readObject() and writeObject() methods.
+Sometimes we may have requirements where you only want to perform any specific validation or run some business rules on deserialized objects – without affecting the default java serialization mechanism.
+This is also possible when we decide to use readObject() and writeObject() methods.

-This way you validation methods will be automatically called by JVM, immediately after default serialization and deserialization process happens.
+This way your validation methods will be automatically called by JVM, immediately after the default serialization and deserialization process happens.

 public class User implements Serializable {